 1. Limit Alcohol Consumption

 Alcohol does many things to the body, the most visible of which being skin dehydration.
 Consuming even just a couple of cocktails basically sucks all the water from your skin.
-So, proceed mindfully when a glow is the goal.
+Be mindful of your alcohol consumption and do your body a favor by drinking plenty of water when you are imbibing.

 2. Avoid Sugary and Processed Foods

 When sugar and chemicals from processed foods flood the blood, our bodies attempt to restore balance by drawing water from places like the skin.
-So stick to a diet of whole foods to help maintain proper hydration levels and when you have a hankering for sugar, opt for something naturally sweet like some sumptuous strawberries!
-Which leads us to our next tip…
+Stick to a diet of whole foods to help maintain proper hydration levels.
+When you have a hankering for sugar, opt for something naturally sweet, like some sumptuous strawberries!
+This leads us to our next tip…

 3. Eat Your Water!